Amar-Gill/amar-vault/blog-posts/react-leaflet-custom-control.md

 }
 ```

-With the `basic-control` class defined as below, we will see a blue square in the top right corner of the map.
+With the `basic-control` css class defined as below, we will see a blue square in the top right corner of the map.
 ```css
 .basic-control {
   height: 30px;